Understanding the Spirit-filled life.

 “Dear Father, I need You.
 I acknowledge that I have been directing my own life and that, as a result, I have sinned against You.
 I thank You that You have forgiven my sins through Christ’s death on the cross for me.
 I now invite Christ to again take His place on the throne of my life.
 Fill me with the Holy Spirit as You commanded me to be filled, and as You promised in Your Word that You would do if I asked in faith.
 I pray this in the name of Jesus.
 As an expression of my faith, I now thank You for directing my life and for filling me with the Holy Spirit.”1

 Some people equate the filling of the Holy Spirit with a mystical religious experience.
 It’s not mystical.
-It is a decision of faith: a response to what God says in His Word.
-Being filled with the Holy Spirit isn’t dependent upon the feelings you receive, but upon the Bible you believe.
+It is a decision of faith: a response to what God says in His Word, His desire to fill you with His Spirit.
+Don’t rely on feelings.

 The ministry of the Holy Spirit is so vital to our Christian life!
 There may be several questions that remain unanswered in your mind.